sethgabrielbrady/Zoo-Objects/README.md

 You must have ``tests`` for your code that check for (``catch``) your ``errors`` - be sure to check that the ``Error`` you ``catch`` is of the correct ``type``!

+//DELETE ALL THIS BEFORE SUBMITTING TO NEWLINE

+Animal.js (17, 34 51)

+Kakapo.js (18, 33, 54)

+Ayeaye.js (18, 32, 48 )

+zoo.js (check errors on all the arguments pass as strings to   name the classes)

+DONT  FORGET TO ADD NEW docblocks

+//DELETE ALL THIS BEFORE SUBMITTING TO NEWLINE

 ## 03/20/17
 ## Seth Brady